dxganta/crv-bribe-automator/README.md

 ```

 ## Tests
-All requierd tests for the contract are included in the file [tests/test_main.py](https://github.com/realdiganta/crv-bribe-automator/blob/main/tests/test_main.py).
+All required tests for the contract are included in the [tests/test_main.py](https://github.com/realdiganta/crv-bribe-automator/blob/main/tests/test_main.py) file.
 To run the tests run the following command
 ```
 brownie test
 ```